How to Export Files in Excel Format with Laravel Excel

 }

-As you can see, we simply use any model with which we want to work, which in this case is one called Post; In our export file we indicate the Eloquent operations to indicate what data we want to work with, in this case it would be with all the posts, therefore we indicate an all in the collection method, but you can place a filter with a where or something for the style to indicate a subset of data.
+As you can see, we simply use any model we want to work with, which in this case is one called Post; in our export file, we indicate the Eloquent operations to specify which data we want to work with.
+In this case, it would be all posts, therefore we indicate an "all" in the collection method, but you can place some filter with a "where" or something similar to indicate a subset of data.

 Exporting the Excel from the controller

-Now with the previously generated class, the next thing we have to do is use it, for that from our controller or create one as you want, as we did in the Creating a form and sending Post requests entry, we create the corresponding function and use Facade Excel, we indicate the download function which receives two parameters, the previous class, as data source, and the name of the file, we obviously have to return this since it has been the response that this function will return via http, the download of a file:
+Now with the class generated earlier, the next thing we have to do is use it.
+For that, from your controller or create one as you wish just as we did in the post Creating a form and sending Post requests, we create the corresponding function and use the Excel Facade.
+We indicate the download function which receives two parameters: the previous class as the data source, and the file name.
+We obviously have to return this since it is the response that this function will return via http: the download of a file:

 public function export(){